sulix-linux/unibuild/doc/development/general.rst

 ^^^
 Unibuild helper function defined here.
 Included before unibuild files.
 All functions are optional.
 Modules can use api functions.

+You can define **minver** value for required minimum unibuild api version and you can define **maxver** value for required maximum unibuild api version.
+Default value is current version.

 Hooks
 ^^^^
 Hook functions included after unibuild files so override unibuild files. you don't have to define unibuild function or variable in here.
 All hook functions are optional.